Third Port – Venice

 Italy

-In Venice, the two artists examine the element of verticality defined by the city’s submergence.
-They observe the cycles in which salt corrodes human constructions and the sea imposes itself upon the works of human beings.
-The rising and submerging water flows actively intervene in the area by reflecting light.
+In Venice, the two artists examined the element of verticality defined by the city’s submergence.
+They observe the cycles in which the sea corrodes human constructions and imposes itself upon the works of human beings.
+The rising and submerging water flows actively intervene in the city by reflecting light.
 The ebb and flow of the horizon reveal transcendental loci that allude to a palpable sense of exaltation as conveyed by Byzantine iconography and the undulations of Byzantine notation.

-The TRANSIENS NOSTRUM installation transpires as a performance during the last ten days of the Venice Architecture Biennale, beginning on November 16 and culminating on November 26.
-Through this collaboration, the “Bodies of Water” exhibition is deconstructed, and visitors may follow its gradual transformation into a new work, the third stop of the TRANSIENS NOSTRUM circumnavigation.
+The TRANSIENS NOSTRUM installation transpired as a performance during the last ten days of the Venice Architecture Biennale, beginning on November 16 and culminating on November 26.
+Through this collaboration, the “Bodies of Water” exhibition was deconstructed, and visitors could follow its gradual transformation into a new work, the third stop of the TRANSIENS NOSTRUM circumnavigation.

 THE INSTALLATION